Blue Ridge PRISM Inc

 - Referrals to professional contractors who can treat the invasive plants on your property

-- Financial assistance from our own grants or referrals to financial assistance from other grants and cost-sharing programs
+- Financial assistance referrals to financial assistance from other grants and cost-sharing programs

 - Consultations on our Area stewardship approach in which PRISM members who are treating invasive plants on their own properties work collaboratively with their neighbors to manage control of invasive plants.
 This approach creates islands of invasive-free land that protects all participants from re-infestation.
 As more neighboring properties join the effort, the amount of invasive-free land expands